 Klaus has studied law in Berlin and Mandarin Chinese in Kunming.
 He obtained a PhD in law from Hamburg University and is admitted to the German bar.
 His mediation certification was issued by Darmstadt College.
 He converses in German, English, Mandarin Chinese, Italian and French.

-Initially, Klaus worked in a Chinese business consultancy specialized in high technology.
+Initially, Klaus has worked in a Chinese business consultancy specialized in high technology.
 The company in question acts as an official representative of the Yunnan provincial government.
 Klaus was responsible for legal matters and foreign transactions, mostly foreign investment and joint ventures.
-Later on he became manager of the China office of a German political foundation.
-His focus there was on legal and business policy.
-For some time he also served at the German embassy in Beijing, again with a focus on legal policy.
+Later on he headed the China office of a German NGO with focus on legal and business policy.
+For some time he has also served at the German embassy in Beijing, again with focus on legal policy.
 Before establishing his own firm Klaus has worked in law firms in Kunming, Berlin, and Freiburg.

 Lisa is a Chinese lawyer and Of Counsel with the firm.
 She is based in Shanghai and advises on various issues faced by foreign and domestic enterprises in China.
 She has got rich experience in dispute resolution, domestic and cross-border litigation and arbitration.

 Lisa obtained a LL.M. from the Chinese University of Hong Kong after her regular law studies.
 She is admitted to the bar in the People’s Republic of China.
 In addition to her law degree Lisa also holds a B.A. in English.
 Her working languages include English, French, and Chinese.